Stop Losing Strategy In Bad Briefs

 It connects directly to:

-- Brand and Audience.
+• Brand Foundation and Audience Insights.
 So the brief reflects the voice and people that matter to you, not a generic template.

-- Topical Map and Authority Planner.
+• Topical Maps and Authority Planner.
 So every brief starts from a known place in the map and has a clear job in the authority plan.

 Tired of strategy getting lost between the deck and the draft?